Mya Byrne

 Mya Adriene Byrne is an American singer-songwriter whose works falls mostly in the Americana vein, a combination of folk, blues and country music.
-Based in New York for 13 years, Byrne currently resides in San Francisco and performs solo or with various bands on both coasts.
+Based in New York for 13 years, Byrne currently resides in Brooklyn after 8 years in the San Francisco Bay Area and performs solo or with various bands on both coasts.
 In 2014, Byrne publicly announced her transgender status and transition and has continued to work as a musician and performer.

 She is the granddaughter of anaesthesiology pioneer Philip H. Sechzer.